Himani-cpu/SPEECH-RECOGNITION-SYSTEM/README.md

 **MENTOR*: NEELA SANTOSH

-## Welcome to **Voicera**, your intelligent assistant that converts voice into transcribed and translated text, supporting multiple languages and audio playback.
+## Welcome to Voicera, your intelligent assistant that converts voice into transcribed and translated text, supporting multiple languages and audio playback.

 ## 🪄 Features